TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 ### Function parameter
 Function: `App2Vec.csv2training_data`

-Goal: Prepeare the training data of App2Vec.
+`Goal` : Prepeare the training data of App2Vec.

 `raw_file_path` = The storage location of your raw training data (Currently, we only support the csv file).